kbridson/rails-demos-and-deets-2021-test/demo-static-pages.md

 ## 1. Adding a Welcome Page

-We will start by making the welcome page depicted in Figure 1.
+We will start by making the Welcome page depicted in Figure 1.

-{% include image.html file="welcome-page.png" alt=" web page that welcomes users to the QuizMe application" caption="Figure 1.
-The QuizMe welcome page." %}
+{% include image.html file="welcome-page.png" alt="A web page that welcomes users to the QuizMe application" caption="Figure 1.
+The QuizMe Welcome page." %}

 Based on the Rails MVC model, there are three things needed to set up a page in a Rails project.
 You need (1) a controller action (a public method inside a controller class) which renders (2) an `html.erb` view file containing the html code for the page.
 You also need (3) a route in the `routes.rb` file which links the URL for the page with the controller action.